WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 In another, a woman, face shrouded in shadow, beckoned him toward great danger; Egwene did not know what, only that it was monstrous.Probably fulfilled when Moiraine encouraged Mat in her letter to join Thom and another man and attempt to rescue her from the world of the alien Aelfinn and Eelfinn.
 She made it plain the rescue attempt was exceedingly dangerous.
 “Her face shrouded in shadow’ is because she is not in the main world.

--Lord Of Chaos, A Pile of Sand
+- Lord Of Chaos, A Pile of Sand

 Illuminator’s Fireworks

 Mat sat on a night-shrouded hilltop, watching a grand Illuminator's display of fireworks, and suddenly his hand shot up, seized one of those bursting lights in the sky.
 Arrows of fire flashed from his clenched fist, and a sense of dread filled her.
 Men would die because of this.
 The world would change.Fulfilled.
 Mat and Aludra have built cannon (Towers of Midnight, A Terrible Feeling) and also used primitive grenades (Knife of Dreams, Prince of the Ravens).
-The invention of guns will of course change a lot of things and many people will die.
+The invention of gunpowder weapons will of course change a lot of things and many people will die.

 Aes Sedai On A Balance Scale

-Mat, weighing two Aes Sedai on a huge set of balance scales, and on his decision depended....She could not say what; something vast; the world, perhaps.The two Aes Sedai probably represent Verin and Moiraine.
+Mat, weighing two Aes Sedai on a huge set of balance scales, and on his decision depended...She could not say what; something vast; the world, perhaps.The two Aes Sedai probably represent Verin and Moiraine.
 Mat made promises to both and agonised in Towers of Midnight over his promise to Verin about her letter and his promise to rescue Moiraine.
-While protecting Caemlyn and keeping the cannon out of the Shadow’s hands is important (and Talmanes and the Band will do their best) the city is being at least partially sacrificed for the vital task of rescuing Moiraine.
-She has obviously learned something absolutely vital for victory over the Shadow.
+While protecting Caemlyn and keeping the cannon out of the Shadow’s hands is important (and Talmanes and the Band will do their best) the city was sacrificed for the vital task of rescuing Moiraine so she could persuade Egwene to agree to Rand’s treaty, and Rand to give Egwene the Seals and Elayne the generalship of the Light’s armies.

--The Path Of Daggers, Stronger than Written Law
+- The Path Of Daggers, Stronger than Written Law

 The balance scales in this dream link with the dream about Mat’s eye and indeed choosing Moiraine did lead Mat to lose an eye.